ditrix36/pxShader/README.md

        circle.draw()
       })
  ```
- Here the object shape `circle1` is not drawn since in the update function we onl draw 1 circle.
+ Here the object shape `circle1` is not drawn since in the update function we only draw 1 circle.
  :bulb: if the `clear()` function is not used the previously drawn shapes will still be seen on the canvas.
 ## StopAnim
    `stopAnim` is a simple function that is called without any paramter has stops the current animation in launched using either the `animate` or the `update` functions.